“Success in any endeavor is directly proportional to how well the people who are involved in it get along with each other.“ —Dr. William Glassier

 Like everyone, students need to have a say in what happens in their lives.
 When they can express what they need or give feedback to a teacher without fear of encountering defensiveness or ridicule, when they can contribute ideas to the improved functioning of the class—when they have a voice—their attitude in working with people who have authority over them becomes healthier.
 At its best, the everyday functioning of a classroom should cultivate the skills of being a responsible, empowered citizen.

 Students want to have choice in what they do—again, like everyone else.
-This may involve deciding what kind of homework would be most useful or how best to use work time.
+This may involve deciding what kind of homework would be most useful or how best to use open work time.
 Learning the difference between freedom and license—that is, learning the responsibilities that go with freedom and the limitations of freedom—is an important lesson, learned best by experience.

 Replacing what many students find to be a solitary and competitive experience with a sense of being part of an authentic community is an essential building block in any classroom culture.
 The powerful pull of street gangs, no matter how self-destructive and violent, is testimony to the fundamental importance of belonging.
 How much healthier it is for that urge serve the goals of learning and personal growth.